 Think of Direct Routing as a line that is connected to a business phone system at one end, and the Microsoft UI at the other.

 But Direct Routing laid out like this is not secure.
 As part of the Direct Routing package a Session Border Controller (SBC) is deployed to fully secure a line.
 An important distinction to make is that a Session Border Controller (SBC) is not a firewall.
 An SBC is far more specialized and tailored to handle the intricate call traffic that is routed through everyday communications.
-Once an SBC is introduced then the Direct Routing framework is complete!
+With an SBC the Direct Routing framework is complete!

 Even though Direct Routing can allow you to deploy voice with flexibility and ease, building it yourself by adding any kind of technical stack to your offering is both time-consuming and costly.
 There are options available however that let you deploy Direct Routing at a fraction of the cost.